simeonkr/HaGL/doc/Overview.md

 x = uniform (2 * 5) * vert [1, 2, 3]
 ```

-HaGL provides a few built-in `HostExpr`'s for accessing the I/O state of the
+HaGL provides a few built-in `HostExpr`s for accessing the I/O state of the
 current window being drawn such as `time`, `mouseX`, `mouseY`.
 This makes it
 fairly simple to define interactive behaviour and animation.
 We can animate our
 previous example by passing in `uniform time` as the input angle to `rotatedCheckboard`